My story

 I grew up in the San Fernando Valley.
 Heat waves, the '94 earthquake, thrift shopping on Sherman Way.
 I found my first Bukowski at fifteen between a broken lamp and someone's old records.
 I took the bus to Hollywood on weekends to sneak into shows at the Whisky because that's where the music was and I needed to be near it.
 I knew what I wanted before I knew the word for it.

-I spent years building other things first: real estate, artist management, a music festival I produced for three years with real sponsors and sold-out shows until a pandemic ended it, not failure.
+I spent years building other things first: real estate, artist management, a music festival I produced for three years, real sponsors and sold-out shows, until a pandemic ended it.
 I know how to build something.
 I know what I left to do this instead.

 I read Duras.
 I speak Spanish when I'm tipsy.
 I blush when you say something kind.
 I don't look away.

 I notice things before you say them.
-The way your chest expands against mine and a sigh of relief crashes over you when we first embrace.
 When you need space, when you need the opposite.
-I'm immediately, completely there when I walk in.
-My hands find you before either of us thinks about it.
+The relief that arrives when someone is finally, completely present.
+I'm there the moment I walk in.
 The relationship becomes what it needs to be.
-That's not something I learned.
+That isn't something I learned.
 It's just how I am.

 I'm drawn to people who are genuinely curious.
 Who give their full attention without being asked.
 Who understand that something real requires something real in return.
 That combination is rarer than it sounds, and when I find it I don't take it lightly.